Quick Answer

 How Do I Prepare for Google Product Manager Behavioral Interviews?

 To excel in behavioral interviews, candidates should prepare to discuss their past experiences, focusing on leadership, teamwork, and problem-solving; they should use the STAR method to structure their responses and be ready to provide specific metrics and outcomes.
-A candidate who failed to quantify their achievements was rejected in a recent hiring committee meeting.
+A candidate who failed to quantify their achievements was rejected in a hiring committee meeting.

 To prepare for Google Product Manager interviews: